Salt Science: What to Use and How Much

 You need to then wrap your meat tightly in cheesecloth to help get rid of moisture to allow drying as the meat ages.
 The cheesecloth should be folded over on both sides of the meat cut; it should be bunched at the ends, and tied into knots.
 Next, label your meat with the type of cut and the date before you hang it in a cool and dark place.
 You should allow it to hang between two weeks for two months, and your location should be void of much light and have a cool temperature of 70-degree Fahrenheit.
 After it has aged, you can serve the meat, cook it how you want, and more.
 If you have any meat left, be sure to store it back in the refrigerator to preserve the freshness and prevent spoiling.

 If you want to learn to cure your own meats, the process is both an exciting and fun time to learn about the art of preserving meat.
 In fact, many people used these same techniques before refrigeration was used to preserve and save meat.
 Salt is an important commodity that has been valuable for cooking and curing meat for years.
 It has been important for flavoring, preserving, and balancing of the flavors of certain foods.
+Some people blame salt intake on the high blood pressure and consequently heart attacks, heart diseases and cardiovascular diseases, even kidney diseases and many other that the human body can acquire, but if you follow dietary guidelines and your sodium levels, salty foods that you make at home won't do you harm.
 If you’ve learned something new about curing meat, you can share this article and tutorial with your friends.
 There is nothing more exciting than preparing and preserving your own meats for smoking and cooking, and the science of salt is valuable to the entire process of curing the meat.